-I confess: I read this book on my Kindle — my eighth Kindle, no less! — and of course I bought the book from Amazon.com.
-As I have practically every other book I’ve read over the past eight or ten years.
+I confess: I read this book on my Kindle—my eighth Kindle, no less!—and of course I bought the book from Amazon.com.
+As I have practically every other book I’ve read over the past dozen years.
 And I have to admit that I’ve bought lots of other stuff from the company over the years, including some really expensive items.
-Not so much because of the low prices, though I hardly object to them, as because of One-Click ordering, Amazon Prime, and the exceptionally good customer service.
+Not so much because of the low prices, though I hardly object to them, as because of the easy ordering, Amazon Prime, and the exceptionally good customer service.
 But I find myself gritting my teeth after reading Brad Stone’s account of the Jeff Bezos story in The Everything Store.

 So, why do I carry with me like a massive weight on my shoulders a festering hatred for the company and for the pile-driving founder who has built it into the behemoth it is today?